 Akemi Joe earned a bachelor’s degree in Psychology from UC Davis in 2014.
 She brings with her an extensive knowledge of the campus from her previous work at the School of Education Student Services, Office of the Chancellor and Provost, and Design and Construction Management.
-She manages the front office and communicates with interested families.
-She handles all of the initial inquiries and assists with community outreach to advertise the center’s clinical services.

-Michal Kurlaender investigates students’ educational pathways, in particular K-12 and postsecondary alignment, and access to and success in postsecondary schooling.
+Michal Kurlaender investigates students’ educational pathways, in particular K-12 and postsecondary alignment, and access to and success in higher education.
 She has expertise on alternative pathways to college and college readiness at both community colleges and four-year colleges and universities.
 In addition to working with national data, Kurlaender works closely with administrative data from all three of California’s public higher education sectors—the University of California, the California State University and the California Community College systems.

 Robin Martin joined the UC Davis School of Education in 2016 as the Director of Educational Research and Evaluation.
 Having served in both K-12 policy organizations and public school districts, Robin brings over 13 years of practiced experience in education policy, research, assessment, and program implementation and evaluation.